anna4j/theTechie/README.md

 # theTechie
-A social network created using MERN stack
+A social network created using the MERN stack